≡ Menu

 3. Wine.

-Altria’s largest product segment is the smokeable or combustible product and it gets its revenue or sales from cigarettes and cigars.
+Altria’s largest product segment is the smokeable or combustible product, and it gets its revenue or sales from cigarettes and cigars.

-The 2nd major product segment is Altria’s oral tobacco or non-combustible product segment and its revenue source comes from selling smokeless tobacco products.
+The 2nd major product segment is Altria’s oral tobacco or non-combustible product segment, and its revenue source comes from selling smokeless tobacco products.

-The brand names under Altria’s oral tobacco product segment range from Copenhagen, Skoal, on!, Red Seal, and etc.
+The brand names under Altria’s oral tobacco product segment range from Copenhagen, Skoal, on!, Red Seal, etc.

 Altria’s smallest product segment is the wine category.